-This means that while a new or existing channel might not have enough views to run YouTube ads in it’s content, it can still make a ton of money (if it ranks well) because:
+This means that while a new or existing channel might not have enough views to run YouTube ads in its content, it can still make good money (if it ranks well) because:

 - Your audience is super targeted, as most affiliate niches rank for a keyword with strong commercial intent.